-9. After presenting in the first chapter an overview of the different subjects that have been, in Europe, constitutionally granted with a right to propose laws to be discussed and adopted by the Parliaments, the second chapter will analyse the principal features and procedures of the exercise of the right to legislative initiative and describe the drafting requisites that can be found.
+10. After presenting in the first chapter an overview of the different subjects that have been, in Europe, constitutionally granted a right to propose laws to be discussed and adopted by the Parliaments, the second chapter will analyse the principal features and procedures of the exercise of the right of legislative initiative, and describe the drafting requisites that can be found.